huangli/sublime-user-package/README.md

 ### 1. How to backup

-- before backup, make sure you have git enviroment setup, and sublime installed.The path may change in the future, so change the path if there is an error
+- before backup, make sure you have git enviroment setup, and sublime installed.The path may change in the future, so change the path if there is an error.
+The backup.sh is in the User folder

 ```shell
 sh backup.sh